olivergwynn/presentation_kit/README.md

   - **Attributes**: Same as pie chart with additional styling for the doughnut hole.
 - **Exploded Pie Chart**: One or more slices are offset from the center to highlight particular segments.
   - **Attributes**: Same as pie chart with the option to "explode" specific slices.

-#### 5. Scatter Plot
-- **Purpose**: Shows relationships between two variables.
-- **Attributes**:
-  - `Title`: Chart title
-  - `Data`: Paired numerical data
-  - `Axes`: X-axis and Y-axis (both numerical)
-  - `Series`: One or more data series
-  - `Styling`: Point color, shape, and size

-##### Subtypes
-- **Bubble Chart**: A variation of the scatter plot where the size of the points indicates a third variable.
-  - **Attributes**: Similar to scatter plot with additional data series for bubble size.
-- **Scatter Plot with Lines**: Connects data points with lines to show trends.
-  - **Attributes**: Similar to scatter plot with line styling options.

-### Customization Options
-- **Chart Titles and Labels**: Add and customize titles, axis labels, and data labels.
-- **Legend Positioning**: Place legends in different positions around the chart.
-- **Data Series Formatting**: Customize the appearance of data series with colors, patterns, and markers.
-- **Axis Scaling and Formatting**: Adjust axis scales, gridlines, and formats (e.g., currency, percentage).
-- **Adding Trendlines**: Insert trendlines to highlight data trends.

-This README provides an overview of the chart possibilities in ArcGIS Online Dashboards and XlsxWriter, detailing basic types, subtypes, and customization options for effective data visualization.